phaserjs/phaser-ce/README.md

 ## Unreleased

+### New Features

+* Add adjustSize parameter to Phaser.Tilemap#createFromObjects.
+Setting this to false will disable copying object width and height to the sprite

 ### Bug Fixes

 * Fixed bug that did not show the last line of text on a BitmapText when the last character was the one that created the need for a newLine (when maxWidth was set).